Experiential learning resources for the innovative educator

 Let me paint you a little picture...

 You might be saying to yourself, "well, the pandemic was unprecedented."
 It might have been, and it might seem like an extreme example, but the world is always evolving, and it's doing so at a rapid pace.
-If it's not a pandemic, it will be something else.
+If it's not a pandemic that makes us stop and ask what our educational priorities are, it will be something else.

 It's not always easy teaching 21st-century skills.
 It might feel like another task added to an already full plate, or you might have no idea where to begin.
 That is the purpose of this blog series.
 The benefits of adding 21st-century skill-building to your curriculum are powerful and persuasive, so I encourage you to read on.